-The only time I’ll ever go into the settings of my phone is after I read an article that actually explains what a setting means and why it might be a good, or a bad, idea to change things around.
+The only time I’ll ever go into my phone settings is after I read an article that actually explains what a setting means and why it might be a good, or a bad, idea to change things around.

 I noticed this new “feature” of my iPhone but at first, I thought it was just a glitch.
 I knew it wasn’t when I saw someone on Twitter complaining about the same issue and I looked into it some more.